xuanhun/articles/visactor/blog/en/VChart_Official_Website_Launches_AI_Assistant_and_Sharing_Features.md

 key words: VisActor,VChart,VTable,VStrory,VMind,VGrammar,VRender,Visualization,Chart,Data,Table,Graph,Gis,LLM
 ---

+## Abstract

+VChart's official website welcomes a major update, launching AI Assistant and brand new sharing features.
+The sharing functionality supports three methods: Playground link sharing (with real-time interactive debugging), iframe embed code (easy website integration), and image export (one-click high-definition screenshot generation), fully compatible with three mainstream frameworks: native JavaScript, React, and OpenInula.
+Meanwhile, the AI Assistant has been upgraded with an integrated AI Q&A system in the search box for quick technical support, and the AI editing feature has been optimized with drawer-style interaction for a more immersive editing experience.
+These new features significantly enhance chart shareability and development efficiency, making data visualization work more efficient and convenient.

 ## 1 🚀 VChart Official Website's New Sharing Features Are Live, Bringing Your Charts to Life!

 Still struggling with how to share and showcase your data visualization work?
 Now, VChart brings you a series of powerful sharing features that bring your charts to life in unprecedented ways, easily embedding them into any application scenario!